The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Preliminaries on the aromatic bicomplex

 such that the following identities hold:

 \end{theorem}

-In particular, if one is interested in the description of all aromatic vector fields $\gamma\in \Omega_1$ of vanishing divergence $d_H\gamma=0$, then Theorem \ref{theorem:exactness} states that $\gamma=d_H \eta\in \Img(d_H)$.
-The problem of finding a volume-preserving numerical method translates via backward error analysis \cite{Hairer06gni} into the precise description of $\Ker(d_H|_{\Omega_1})$, so that the Euler-Lagrange complex becomes a strong tool in this context.
-We further describe $\Ker(d_H|_{\Omega_1})$ using symmetries and Noether's theorem.
+In particular, if one is interested in the description of all of the aromatic vector fields~$\gamma\in \Omega_1$ of vanishing divergence~$d_H\gamma=0$, then Theorem~\ref{theorem:exactness} states that there exists an aromatic form~$\eta$ such that~$\gamma=d_H \eta\in \Img(d_H)$.
+The problem of finding a volume-preserving numerical method translates via backward error analysis~\cite{Hairer06gni} into the precise description of~$\Ker(d_H|_{\Omega_1})$, so that the Euler-Lagrange complex becomes a strong tool in this context.
+We further describe~$\Ker(d_H|_{\Omega_1})$ using symmetries and Noether's theorem.